 An attorney with experience handling medical malpractice cases can help evaluate and determine the nature and amount of damages you may claim.

 You likely need guidance from an experienced malpractice attorney to determine the viability of your claim.
-A lawyer can help gather a team of experts to evaluate the health care you received.
+A lawyer can help gather a team of experts to evaluate the health care you receive.
 These experts can review your medical records and identify steps in diagnosis and treatment where your provider may have made mistakes.
 With this information, your legal team can assess whether the mistakes or inadequate care caused your injury, and, if so, your team can evaluate and calculate potential damages.